kaidez/kaidez.com/_drafts/remove-files-from-github.md

 <a name="files-already-deleted"></a>
 ## If you deleted an already-committed file outside of the command line
-A file that's already been committed to Git should only deleted via the command line.
-Not doing this and just dragging it to the Trash instead (or something similar) is one of the most common Git newbie mistakes.
+A file that's already been committed to Git can only be deleted from a repo via the command line.
+Trying to delete repo files by dragging them to the Trash/Recycle Bin (or something similar) is one of the most common Git newbie mistakes.

-If you did that with a file named `oldFileAlreadyDeleted.html`, your terminal would return this message when you type `git status`:
+If you moved a committed file named `oldFileAlreadyDeleted.html` to the Trash, your terminal would return this message when you type `git status`:
 {% prism markup %}
 # Changes not staged for commit:
 #   (use "git add/rm <file>..." to update what will be committed)